himi-patel/himi-patel/README.md

 # 💫 About Me:
-💫 Frontend Developer | ️ Building & Learning<br><br>🔥I'm passionate about crafting user-friendly and visually appealing web interfaces.
-Currently, I'm honing my skills in JavaScript frameworks like React to elevate my frontend development expertise.<br><br>🍀 I'm actively seeking opportunities to collaborate on open-source projects and contribute to the developer community.
-Feel free to reach out and discuss any programming challenges!
+💫 About Me:<br>💻 Python Web Developer | Building & Learning<br><br>🔥 Passionate about developing user-friendly and efficient web applications.
+Currently exploring Python frameworks like Flask and Django to enhance my skills.<br><br>🍀 Open to collaborations on open-source projects.
+Let’s connect and code together!

 ## 🌐 Socials: